-In this paper, we undertake a different attempt to purge endogeneity concerns from the cross-country regressions.
+In this paper, we undertake a very different attempt to purge endogeneity concerns from the cross-country regressions.
 Rather than rely on a broad determinant of foreign aid to isolate exogenous variation, we focus on a specific episode of foreign aid and instrument for aid using a natural experiment approach.
-In particular, we track the economic impact of what may be the most significant foreign aid windfall since the Marshall Plan, a United States program including economic aid and the reconstruction of Western Europe after World War II named after General George Marshall.
+In particular, we track the economic impact of what may be the most significant foreign aid windfall since the Marshall Plan.

-The twin oil crises of 1973 and 1979 produced more than a decade of sky-high oil prices, which filled the government coffers of Gulf oil exporters.
-These nations, principally Saudi Arabia, the United Arab Emirates, and Kuwait, then distributed some of the rents to countries in the developing world (Eric Neumayer 2002) as depicted in Figure 1.
-Arab donors were generous with foreign aid, donating over 1.5 percent of their gross domestic product (GDP) (Eric Neumayer 2003).
-Not surprisingly, the aid heavily favored Muslim countries.
-In contrast to most aid today, this aid was largely unconditional block grants to finance ministries (Paul Hallwood and Stuart Sinclair 1981; Shireen Hunter 1984).
+The twin oil crises of 1973 and 1979 produced over a decade of sky-high oil prices, which filled the government coffers of Gulf oil exporters.
+These nations, principally Saudi Arabia, the United Arab Emirates, and Kuwait, then turned around and distributed some of the rents to countries in the developing world (Neumayer 2002) as depicted in Figure 1.
+Arab donors were generous with their foreign aid, donating over 1.5 percent of their GDP (Neumayer 2003).

+Not surprisingly, the aid heavily favored Muslim countries.1 In contrast to most aid today, this aid was largely unconditional block grants to finance ministries (Hallwood and Sinclair 1981; Hunter 1984).
 Together, these facts imply that poor, Muslim countries received a windfall in unconditional foreign aid coincident with the rise in the price of oil.

 This natural experiment approach is uniquely powerful among instrumental variable approaches to measure the short-run impact of aid on the economy.
 This question represents a significant gap in our understanding of the macroeconomic effects of aid.
-With all the attention on aid and growth, there has been little focus on what one would expect to occur in a normal economy upon receipt of foreign assistance.
-For instance, foreign aid should not show up in GDP in and of itself-after all, it is not produced inside a country's borders.
-If a reasonable fraction of it is spent inside the country, however, it should eventually appear in the national accounts, whether or not a country is corrupt or mismanaged.
-Yet, we have very little understanding of how foreign aid trickles through the economy.
+With all the attention on aid and growth, there has been relatively little focus on what one would actually expect to occur in a normal economy upon receipt of foreign assistance.
+For instance, foreign aid should not show up in gross domestic product in and of itself - after all, it is not produced inside a country's borders.
+However, if a reasonable fraction of it is spent inside the country, it should eventually appear in the national accounts, whether or not a country is corrupt or mismanaged.
+Yet we have very little understanding of how foreign aid trickles through the economy.

 Since we are interested in the short-run impact of aid on macroeconomic activity, the price of oil may be correlated with the outcome variables we are evaluating.
-But, we can incorporate the fact that aid from the Gulf states of the Organization of Petroleum Exporting Countries (OPEC) heavily favored Muslim countries.
+But we can incorporate the fact that OPEC aid heavily favored Muslim countries.
 Although oil prices may directly affect the outcome variables of interest, they should not differentially affect these outcomes in Muslim countries.
 Hence, we can use interaction of the price of oil with whether the recipient country is Muslim as an instrument for foreign aid.